-The City of De Pere ("The City") is inviting Architectural and Engineering firms to submit proposals to provide comprehensive design services for a new public parking structure to be constructed on the east side of Downtown at the location of a former Shopko retail store.
+The City of De Pere ("The City") is inviting Construction Management at Risk (CMaR) proposals to manage the construction of a new public parking structure on the east side of Downtown at the location of a former Shopko retail store.
 The City's day-to-day Representative for the project will be Development Services Director Daniel Lindstrom.

-The purpose of this Request for Proposal (RFP) is to contract with a firm/team to provide design services related to the design of an ADA-compliant, multi-level parking garage.
-The City is concurrently issuing an RFP for Construction Manager at Risk (CMaR).
+This Request for Proposal (RFP) is to contract with a firm/team to provide Construction Manager at Risk services for constructing an ADA-compliant, multi-level parking structure.
+The City is concurrently issuing an RFP for design services.
 The purpose of the concurrent approach is to create a simplified approach from design to completion with a unified team.

-The City developed this RFP to solicit information from a consulting firm/team (or teams of firms) proven qualified and experienced in civil, structural, transportation engineering, water and sewer utilities, stormwater management, architecture, streetscape design, and landscape architecture.
-This RFP describes the property and the process of selecting the best design team to work cooperatively with the City and a Construction Manager for the desired outcome.
+The City developed this RFP to solicit information from a consulting firm/team (or teams of firms) proven to be qualified and experienced in construction management.
+This RFP describes the property and the process of selecting the best construction management team to work cooperatively with the City and a chosen design firm/team for the desired outcome.

-Submissions must be received by the Development Services Department no later than 5:00 p.m. on December 2, 2024.
-The City will award a contract to one (1) firm/team to implement the design.
+Submissions must be received by the Development Services Department no later than 5:00 p.m. on December 13, 2024.
+The City will award a contract to one CMaR team to facilitate the development of the parking structure.